adimyth/datascience_stuff/nlp/ContextualWordEmbeddings.md

 2. The plane surface is a must for any cricket pitch.
 3. Plane geometry is fun to study.

 Hence, there's a need for contextualized word embeddings.

+At the core of the recent advances in NLP lies the paradigm shift: going from initializing just the first layer of our model to pretraining the entire model with hierarchical representations.
+If learning word vectors is like only learning edges, these approaches are like learning the full hierarchy of features, from edges to shapes to high-level semantic concepts.

 ## Solution
 Running a RNN over the word embeddings provides a hidden vector for each word.
 These hidden representations essentially give ***"context-specific representation of words"***.
 Essentially when we are running any language model, we generate context dependent representations.